Ancient Egyptian Djed pillar amulet, representing stability and the backbone of Osiris

 Our lives are the sum of our days and our days are the sum of the myriad of seemingly small decisions we take each day.
 When I decided to take my first holiday in Egypt I had no idea I was going to end up selling my house in Ireland and building Mara House in Luxor.
-I certainly had no idea I would consequently have my life there turned upside down overnight and live through the Arab Spring revolutions in the Middle East!
+I certainly had no idea I would consequently have my life there turned upside down overnight and live through the Arab Spring revolutions in the Middle East in 2011, the turnaround of the army takeover in 2013 or the shattering covid years of 2019 – 2021

 Sometimes a thought just will not leave me alone until I either write it down or act upon it.
 In early 2012 several thoughts would not leave me alone